unil-ish/EmoPlay/readme.md

 p.from_csv(path/to/pre-process-csv)
 plot = vizualisation.Vizualisation(p, "Your Vizualisation Code (ie. 'bps')")
 ```

+## Point-biserial correlation
+2023.06.05: An additionnal script has been added in order to compute the point-biserial correlation between SenticNet and the Big 5 model of personnality.
+It is recommended to use the ```Features extraction``` script below and produce similar output data for the use of the current script.

+## Features extraction
+2023.06.05: This script is used to extract emotions data from a list of essays, based on the same principle as the main program.
+It works on dataset such as the [Kaggle Dataset](https://www.kaggle.com/datasets/manjarinandimajumdar/essayscsv) or any dataset formatted the same.

+## A-Box creation
+2023.06.05: The script ```abox_fill.py``` is used to merge data exported by the main program and fill the ontology stored in ```ontology``` with the data of a theater play.
+It stores the data related to the speeches of each character, their associated emotions, and also computes the position of each character on SenticNet dimensions and OCEAN dimensions then stores the data inside the ontology.

 ## Conclusion
 ### Scope and Limitations
 This program has been developed to work with TEI-Encoded, XML, theater play files.
 The purpose of this program is to extract speaker's data from the XML file, including every line spoken by every character, as well as the emotional attributes (taken from Senticnet) of every line in the play.